Google Workspace : Collaboration + productivity apps

 If you own a Samsung phone, you might already be familiar with the mobile version of Polaris Office.
 This cross-platform free office software is available for Windows, macOS, Android and iOS, and comes pre-installed on some Samsung handsets.
 It’s compatible with all Microsoft document formats, and offers a slick ribbon-based interface with some basic customization options.

-Take care if you choose to install Windows version, you’ll see various additional pieces of bundled software, which could potentially include a browser extension from McAfee called WebAdvisor, a market research tool called PremierOpinion, and an antivirus suite.
+Take care if you choose to install Windows version, you’ll see various additional pieces of bundled software, which could potentially include a browser extension from McAfee called WebAdvisor, a market research tool called PremierOpinion, and antivirus software.
 You can decline all of these – just keep an eye out.

 You’ll then need to sign in with Facebook or Google, or create an account.
 This is necessary because Polaris Office is a cloud-based service.
 Your free Polaris account comes with 60MB monthly data transfer, 1GB cloud storage, and can be used across three devices (one desktop and two mobile).
 If that’s not enough space, you can connect Polaris Office to Google Drive, Dropbox, Box, Microsoft OneDrive and Amazon Cloud Drive – or save work locally to your device.